 Predisposing factors for child abuse and neglect are multifactorial, ranging from socioeconomic stressors to harmful cultural practices all contributing to the various degree of vulnerability among the world child population.
 Some of the identified risks are as follows:

 The following factors predispose the elderly to abuse and neglect:

 The prevalence of child abuse and neglect varies widely.
 Available estimates suggest that as much as a quarter of the world adult population may have experienced some form of abuse or neglect during childhood with a slightly higher incidence in female subjects.

 These values may not truly represent the actual incidence due to under-reporting.

 Children are also victims of war and violent crimes.
 The World Health Organization (WHO) in 2014 estimated about 41,000 cases of child homicide occur yearly.

-Abuse of the elderly is equally common, in the United States of America, one in 10 people older than the age of 60 may have experienced some form of abuse, amounting to about 5 million cases per year (National Center on Elder Abuse).
+Abuse of the elderly is equally common.
+In the United States of America, 1 in 10 people older than the age of 60 may have experienced some form of abuse, amounting to about 5 million cases per year.

 Child Abuse and Neglect

 Depending on the age of the child, historical information is often primarily obtained from the caregiver and the comments provided by the patient (especially in older children and adolescents).
 Children who suffer from abuse or neglect may present with typical presenting complaints (i.e. vomiting).
 Therefore, for the clinician who sees pediatric patients regularly, it is important to keep child abuse or neglect in the differential diagnosis during every visit to enhance the likelihood of recognition.